adonisjs/legacy-docs/3.0/lucid.md

 ---
 title: Lucid
-description: Understanding Active record and Lucid
 permalink: lucid
+description: AdonisJs Database Models
-weight: 2
+weight: 0
 categories:
-- Database
+- models
 ---

+{{TOC}}

 Lucid is an effective implementation of Active Record.
 Active Record itself is a pattern (not a language or tool).
 It helps you in reading and manipulating SQL data as objects and add domain logic to that data.

 ## Introduction

 Lucid models are saved inside `app/Model` directory of your application.
-You can also make use of `ace` to make a model for you.
+You can also make use of `ace` to create a model for you.

 ```bash
 ./ace make:model User